olafurjohannsson/kjarni-obsidian/README.md

 - **Chunk size** - Characters per chunk when indexing (default 1000)
 - **Debug logging** - Logs timing info to the developer console

-## Performance

-Indexing speed depends on vault size and your hardware.
-Rough numbers on a modern laptop:

-- 100 notes: ~5 seconds
-- 1,000 notes: ~30 seconds
-- 5,000 notes: ~2 minutes

-Search takes 15-30ms.
-Reranking adds 200-1500ms depending on result count.

-After first indexing, only changed files are re-indexed.
-Opening Obsidian with an existing index takes less than a second.

 ## Privacy

 No network requests except the one-time model download from kjarni.ai on first launch.
 After that, everything is local.
 No telemetry, no analytics, no accounts.